 If we work together, we can stop medical schemes fraud!
 Here’s how Medihelp is tackling the challenge:

-- We have a Forensic Audit department dedicated to the investigation of allegations of fraud
+- We have a Forensic Investigations department dedicated to the investigation of allegations of fraud.

 - Every rand which is saved or recovered by detecting or preventing fraud benefits you, the Medihelp member, by helping to keep medical inflation as low as possible.